 - 1 1/2 cup almond milk

-- 2 teaspoons peanut butter chocolate powder, optional
+- 2 teaspoons peanut butter protein powder, optional

 - Add all ingredients into a blender